SimplyVC/agoric-cl-middleware/docs/DOCUMENTATION.md

 <b>readMonitoringState()</b>

-Use: This function is used to read the montoring state from the STATE_FILE.
+Use: This function is used to read the monitoring state from the STATE_FILE.
 This is used upon startup to continue on previous data.

 Returns: The monitoring's state as JSON from the file or an empty initialised state

 What it does:
   1. Tries to read the file using <b>readJSONFile</b>
-  2. If it succeeds, it returs the state
+  2. If it succeeds, it returns the state
   3. If it fails, it initialises the state and saves it to file
   4. Returns either the state from the file or the initialised abd empty state